A Heritage Tourism Initiative

 Order form: here!

-WGTHT Directors have arranged four book signings so far — two in Carrollton, one in Newnan, and one in Cartersville!
-See our Facebook events page or website events page for details and new signings.
+Interested in hosting a book signing?
 Editors Ann McCleary and Keri Adams would love to give a brief presentation followed by questions and a signing at member institutions!
-Please contact email@example.com or our Arcadia Marketing Specialist Jonny Foster to arrange a book signing and/or presentation event.
+Please contact firstname.lastname@example.org or our Arcadia Marketing Specialist Jonny Foster to arrange a book signing and/or presentation event.
+Previous signings have included two in Carrollton, one in Newnan, two in Douglasville, and one in Cartersville!
+See our Facebook events page for details and new signings.

 The textile industry touches us all.
 Our region has been a powerhouse of textile production, from cotton and hosiery to apparel, chenille, and carpet.
 The mills transformed families, livelihoods, and communities.
 We invite locals and visitors alike to explore and share their connections to this story, as well as discover the landscapes and cultures along the Textile Trail.